StefanNistor69/PAD-Labs/README.md

 ## Deployment and Scaling

 1. **Deployment:**
    Each microservice will be deployed in individual Docker containers to ensure portability and isolated environments.
-Docker Compose will be used to coordinate the deployment of all services together.
+Docker  will be used to coordinate the deployment of all services together.

 2. **Scaling:**
    Services will be horizontally scalable using Kubernetes for orchestration, allowing multiple instances of services like the Music Player and Beat Upload service to handle large traffic volumes efficiently.